ekeilty17/Python/Math/Linear Algebra/README.md

 Moreover I can preform operations between matrices such as add, subtract, multiply, and augment.

 ### Matrix Properties
 There are many important types of matrices.
-The file `matrix_prop.py` contains functiosn to check or produce special types of matrices.
+The file `matrix_prop.py` contains functions to check or produce special types of matrices.

 ## Vector
 In essense a vector is just a 1D list.
-Here are some of the methods associated with the vector object.
+Here are the list of methods associated with the vector object.

 * .get()
 * .set(L)